Float (song)

 "Float" is a song recorded by Canadian country group Tim and the Glory Boys.
 The song was written by the band's frontman Tim Neufeld along with Rodney Clawson and Allen Salmon, while Salmon also produced the track.
+In 2023, the band released a rewritten winter-themed remix entitled "Skate".

 Background

 Tim Neufeld stated that "Float" was the first song of the band's that "perfectly communicated the vibes we live by".
 He described floating as "possibly the oldest and most universally enjoyed leisure activity there has ever been," adding that collaborating with Rodney Clawson and Allen Salmon was "all of my dreams coming true".
 The song was recorded in both Chilliwack, British Columbia and Nashville, Tennessee.

+Accolades

 Music video

 The official music video for "Float" was directed by Travis Nesbitt premiered on YouTube on July 14, 2022.
 It was filmed in Abbotsford, British Columbia and features the band members Tim Neufeld, Colin Trask, and Brenton Thorvaldson.